What is SIDeR?

-Somerset County Council and Somerset FT will join as part of Phase 2 in 2021.
+Somerset County Council and Somerset FT will join as part of Phase 2 at the end of July 2021.

 An integrated care system is a fundamental part of the NHS Long Term Plan.
 GP practices, acute and community hospitals, community health, mental health, hospice and social care teams could all hold important information about your care but this is often not immediately available to people working in other parts of the local NHS and care community.

 SIDeR ensures the right information is available to the right person, at the right time, enabling health and social care professionals in Somerset to see the most up-to-date information about you for your direct care.